 - ANSI/SPRI RD-1 Performance Standard for Retrofit Drains

 Underwriters Laboratory (UL) and FM Global have also developed a number of standards pertaining to test methods.
 In addition, FM Global has several Property Loss Prevention Data Sheets (the majority pertain to wind performance).
-Although the Data Sheets are not "standards" because they did not go through a consensus development process, they have essentially become de facto standards.
+Although the Data Sheets are not "standards" because they did not go through a consensus development process, they have essentially become de facto standards:

 Products and Systems

-Books and Manuals
+Publications and Manuals

 - MBMA Roofing Systems Design Manual: This manual addresses metal roof systems.
 Published by the Metal Building Manufacturers Association.

 - Modified Bitumen Design Guide for Building Owners by ARMA: This document addresses modified bitumen systems.
 Published by the Asphalt Roofing Manufacturers Association.